khulnasoft/BugVault/docs/user/TUTORIAL.md

 assert response.ok
 ```

 And that's it!
-Now we know all that we need to know to use the OSIDB REST API.
+Now we know all that we need to know to use the BUGVAULT REST API.

 ## Fetching flaw comments